rutgerblom/SDDC.Lab/README.md

 * pip install pyvmomi <br/>
 * apt install xorriso<br/>

-* ESXi and VCSA ISOs (6.7 or 7.0) as well as the NSX-T Manager and NSX-T Edge OVAs (2.5 or 3.0).
+* ESXi and VCSA ISOs (6.7 or 7.0) as well as the NSX-T Manager OVA (2.5 or 3.0).
 Place these in the /iso directory of your Ansible control node.
 This path can be changed in **answerfile.yml**.<br/>

 ### Answerfile